LYJ-creator/SOC-BTLO-Labs/README.md

 # **Investigation Reports**
 ---
+## 14.**Phishy V2**
+**Scenario:** It is Your job to investigate a website and find out everything you can about the site, the actor responsible, and perform threat intelligence work on the operator of phishing site.
+[A malicious URL provided.]
+**What I did:**
+- Visited and Followed the instruction to fill out and submit fake financial Data.
+- Disvocered the xBananaV3 kit at /var/www/html.
+- Filtered email in the path of the xBananaV3 kit, and found sending email .
+- Identify unzip embeded zip file from logo.png.
+- Parsed maltiple base64 encoded email.php and index.php.
+**Findings:**
+- The phishing site is hosted on bluegardeningsupplies.co.uk, running the xBananaV3 phishing kit.
+- The kit includes custom antibot logic blocking user agents containing the string “google”.
+- logs.txt records connection history
+- Discovered credential data stored at /var/www/html/xBananaV3/Rezult/, including Victim Rachale Cole's full financial data
+- exfiltration script, email.php, sends harvested credentials to banklogs1@gmail.com using a hard‑coded mail function.
+- Additional attacker‑controlled addresses appear throughout the kit, including noreply@r00t.xBanana and rzlt290r@gmail.com.
+- logs.txt records multiple visits from internal lab IPs and two external IPs: 72.229.28.185 — testing from New York City.
+And 14.154.211.11 — victim from Shenzhen, CN, submitting full credentials.
+- the attacker's signiture: SIGNED BY ABILITY - ABLE GOD in Email.php
+- Admin panel credential: tpee
+**Tools:** xBananaV3, cyberchef, grep/awk, unzip, base64 decoding,Browser developer tools.
+**Lessons Learned:**
+- Multiple obfuscation: 1.Base64 encoded many times for PHP file.
+2. Polyglot PNG+ZIP files.
+3.Hidden directories and antibot filters.
+- Locating data staging path can speed up the trage process and help define the scope for notifying.
+- The kit’s own logs.txt revealed.
+This highlights the importance of reviewing attacker‑generated logs.
+- Exfiltration mechanism was a basic PHP mail() function.

+---
+## 13.**PE**
+**Scenario:** We got you the sysmon logs from the compromised Windows endpoint.
+But it seems like not all the events are captured in the Sysmon.
+Fortunately, the osqueryd service was running in the endpoint and results were stored.
+Answer the below questions by analyzing the osquery results and provided sysmon logs.
+**What I did:**
+- Analyzed Sysmon to figure out the malicious script downloaded and executed.
+- Analyzed osquery logs to tell the scheduled task, new account added, andregistry motification.
+- Searched and Matched the behaviours with the pattern of Koadic post exploitation tool.
+**Findings:**
+- Downloaded a malicious script using bitsadmin.exe.
+- Script executed via wscript，rundll32 and mshtml.
+- Attacker created a new local user btlo.
+- Malicious Run key added to maintain persistence.
+- osquery logs show modification of the Schedule service key.
+- Attacker retrieved additional payloads from 192.168.1.14:9997 with ActiveX and using eval() to execute response TEXT as commandline from target machine.
+- Use of MSHTA, ActiveX, eval(), and JavaScript stagers matches Koadic behavior.
+**Tools:** Elastic，Sysmon logs, OSquery logs
+**Lessons Learned:**
+-- Gap：
+- Sysmon only captured EventID 1, missing process creation, registry, and network events.
+- Osquery compensated, but endpoint lacked full telemetry.
+- No restriction on bitsadmin usage.
+- No monitoring of MSHTA / rundll32 execution.
+- No alerting on new local account creation.
+-- Remediation Recommendations：
+- Deploy full Sysmon configuration (SwiftOnSecurity or Olaf Hartong).
+- Enforce application control to block MSHTA and legacy scripting engines.
+- Implement network filtering to block unauthorized outbound HTTPs.

+---

 ## 12.**Rekcod**
 **Scenario:** It is easy to casually pull a docker image from docker hub and run it.
 But can you trust them?
 What if you need to create a Dockerfile from an image?
 **What I did:**